 These Classic Potato Latkes are the quintessential Jewish-style potato pancakes.
 Who can resist a crispy, salty latke with a fluffy potato center?
 We wait all year long to make these time-honored Hanukkah delights.
 If you’re looking for a traditional potato latke recipe, you’ve found it!

-I developed these Classic Potato Latkes close to eight years ago.
+I developed these Classic Potato Latkes over a decade ago.
 After experimenting with dozens of recipes from friends and family, I took my favorite techniques and combined them to create the ultimate classic potato pancake.

 Schmaltz is an optional but recommended ingredient in this recipe.
 Also known as rendered chicken fat, schmaltz was the oil of choice for Eastern European Jews in the late 1800’s.
 Back then, rendered goose fat was the most common form of schmaltz.
 Today we tend to use chicken fat because it’s easier, cheaper, and more widely available.